krbz999/effectmacro/readme.md

+Interested in following along with development of any of my modules?
+Join the [Discord server](https://discord.gg/QAG8eWABGT).

 # Effect Macro
 A module that allows users to embed macros directly into effects.
 These macros are then called automatically when the appropriate trigger happens.
 The options are: